unit logo

 1. Events associated with department conferences or workshops

-2. Holiday or beginning of the academic or fiscal year events (which may include spouses, partners or family members)
+2. Holiday or beginning of the academic or fiscal year events (which may include spouses, partners, or family members)

 3. Staff development.
-For reasons of employee training and/or team-building, it can be beneficial for divisions/departments to provide food and beverages for staff at retreats
+For reasons of employee training and/or team building, it can be beneficial for divisions/departments to provide food and beverages for staff at retreats

 4. Staff recognition events hosted by the department, college, or division

-Large gatherings, such as those associated with graduation, the Superior Accomplishment Awards or other University-wide events, as well as any event held at a restricted university venue (University House, Dasburg House, Touchdown Terrace and the President’s Box) are not subject to the limits above.
-Expenses for these events must be reasonable, prudent, appropriate to the occasion, and consistent with the University’s mission.
+Large gatherings, such as those associated with graduation, the Superior Accomplishment Awards, or other University-wide events, as well as any event held at a restricted university venue (University House, Dasburg House, Touchdown Terrace and the President’s Box) are not subject to the limits above.
+Expenses for these events should be reasonable, prudent, appropriate to the occasion, and consistent with the University’s mission.
 Invoices, payment requests, or PCard receipts for these expenditures must include a description of the gathering’s business purpose and estimated number of attendees.

 University Function expenses exceeding the limits above require approval per the requirements in the “Exceptions” section below.